 During my internship, I took a course on maritime design through the Westlawn Institute which taught me the basics I needed to know to familiarize myself with motor and sailing yachts (and words like windward, leeward, bulkhead, stringers, flare…lol).
 My main project, however, was something that was close to Donald’s heart, handicap accessibility aboard yachts.
 There were no regulations at this point in the private marine industry, and people really weren’t thinking or talking about what happens when you’re injured or sick or aging and can no longer use your yacht and enjoy being on the water.
+You can learn more here if you want to understand the regulations about the private marine industry.
 Since there were strict regulations in the commercial design industry, he wanted me to take what I was learning and apply it to a yacht.
 Using the Palmer Johnson 150 as the design shell, I was able to create a fully accessible concept motor yacht.

 We submitted the idea to Yacht Design magazine and they picked it up for publication…meaning I was a published designer before ever even being a ‘real’ designer.
 I recently went to look back through the magazine publication and found that the article was ripped out-RIPPED OUT.
 Thankfully, I have another copy at the beach house (somewhere)…and some of the images stored on my computer!
 Below you’ll find the article from the magazine as well as few of the supporting images that weren’t published.
 Keep in mind while looking at this project that I was still a design student; I would like to think I have improved a little bit along the way ;)